Royal Canadian Army Cadets: Star Level Program

 Starting in the 2012-13 training year, the National Star of Excellence or NSE replaced the National Star Certification Examination or NSCE as a ranking tool for Senior Cadets.
 Year 5 of LHQ training was also introduced as "Master Cadet" consisting of a great deal of On the Job Training (OJT) and self-led professional development opportunities.
 As of August 4, 2023, the National Star of Excellence program has been phased out.

 Cadets are taught a variety of subjects, known as Performance Objectives (PO) that include: citizenship, physical fitness, healthy living, drill, marksmanship, map and compass, outdoor survival, eco-friendly camping and military history and traditions.
-To better assist in understanding the Star Level training, the Star programs are identified as follows:
+While most POs are identical with only details varying between star levels, many POs are exclusive to each star levels.